balzac-lang/balzac-doc/docs/source/expressions.rst

 Example: fees and reminders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following example shows how the keyword :btm:`this` can be used inside a transaction to access its input or output value.
+The following example shows how the keyword :balzac:`this` can be used inside a transaction to access its input or output value.

 Remember that :ref:`this <label_this>` refers to transaction in which it is used.
-The benefit of using :btm:`this` is that it simplifies handling transaction fees and reminders.
+The benefit of using :balzac:`this` is that it simplifies handling transaction fees and reminders.
 Consider the following example:

 .. code-block:: btm